-Child - member's Child, as defined in the Scheme's General Rules, if that child is under age 18.
+Child - member's Child, as defined in the Scheme's General Rules, if that child is under age 18 or under age 22 and in fulltime education or vocational training (or permanently incapable).

 Deferred Pension is the pension secured for you on leaving service and is payable on retirement.